mustapha-benmbarek/doc-market-reports/README.md

 ### Gartner | Magic Quadrant Reports

+Gartner Magic Quadrant reports evaluate vendors based on their ability to execute and completeness of vision, visually positioning them as Leaders, Challengers, Visionaries, or Niche Players, helping organizations quickly understand market dynamics and identify which vendors are strongest overall in a given technology or service area.

 | Market Year | Market Name                              | Report Available |
 | ----------- | ---------------------------------------- | ---------------- |
 | 2025        | Magic Quadrant for Cloud Infrastructure  | ✅               |